 The outside view asks if there are similar situations that can provide a statistical basis for making a decision.
 Rather than seeing a problem as unique, the outside view wants to know if others have faced comparable problems and, if so, what happened.
 The outside view is an unnatural way to think, precisely because it forces people to set aside all the cherished information they have gathered.

-When the inside view is more positive than the outside view you effectively have a base rate argument.
-You're saying (knowingly or, more likely, unknowingly) that this time is different.
+When the inside view is more positive than the outside view, you’re saying (knowingly or, more likely, unknowingly) that this time is different.
 Our brains are all too happy to help us construct this argument.

 One interesting point is that while we’re bad at looking at the outside view when it comes to ourselves, we’re better at it when it comes to other people.